prevwong/craft.js/packages/docs/docs/concepts/editor-components.md

 Previously, we have checked out user components and how to write them; but what about all the other components that are integral to our page editor like a Toolbar for users to edit components, or maybe a layers panel.
 These components, while they don't deal with any specific `Node`, they need to read the internal state and be able to modify it.

-The `useEditor` hook allows us to access and manipulate the entire editor internal state.
+The `useEditor` hook allows us to read and manipulate the entire editor internal state.
 Essentially, this is similar to the `useNode` hook we have seen previously, except this deals with the entire editor rather than with a particular `Node`.

 ```jsx
 const { actions, connectors, ...collected } = useEditor((state) => {});